Lane Thomas Player Props: Nationals vs. Padres

-Saturday, Lane Thomas (.675 slugging percentage past 10 games, including three home runs) and the Washington Nationals face the San Diego Padres.
-First pitch is at 8:40 PM ET.
+On Sunday, Lane Thomas (batting .375 in his past 10 games) and the Washington Nationals play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Padres.
+In his last game, he hit a home run while going 3-for-4 against the Padres.

 Lane Thomas Game Info & Props vs. the Padres